 Katie says that as we age and our hormones change and that can play a role in our overall digestive health.

 “Hormones definitely play into it - but I do find that people that have more hormonal symptoms (in the gut) are usually more cyclical, not more consistent generally with SIBO.
-This can be a lot of what causes gas or bloating or even some indigestion, heartburn or reflux.
-Looking at hormones is one of our tools that we have to use to rule things out, and certainly SIBO could have other causes for sure.
+This can be a lot of what causes gas or bloating or even some indigestion, heartburn, or reflux.
+Looking at hormones is one of the tools that we have to use to rule things out, and certainly, SIBO could have other causes for sure.
 Many G.I. symptoms could be caused by different things so it's nice to have the capability to do testing and rule it in or out.”

 Finally, as Katie mentioned earlier, not only can diet play a role in contributing to SIBO but certain diets can also be used to treat it as well.

 “One is called a low FODmap diet, and that's not a diet you would want to continue long-term because those fermentable carbohydrates are also what feed the bacteria in our microbiome, and that's so important for our health.
 The FODmap diet is used temporarily but you really want to be able to get over SIBO and then restore a more diverse diet.
 There's also something called an elemental diet which is a powder that you mix with liquid.
 I tend to use that more for my more stubborn cases of SIBO because it's hard to tolerate, and you're really not eating any food but certainly, it's nice to have options that we can treat SIBO with.”